iifl-logo

 Income Tax Act, 1961

-(d) According to Information and explanation given to us and the procedures performed by us, and on an overall examination of the financial statement of the Company, we report that no funds raised on short-term basis have been used for long-term purposes of the company.
+(d) According to information and explanation given to us and the procedures performed by us, and on an overall examination of the Financial Statement of the Company, we report that the Company has used funds raised on short-term basis aggregating to Rs.364.053 (In ‘000) for long-term purposes.

-(e) According to the information and explanations given to us and on an overall examination of the financial statements of the company, we report that the company has taken funds from following entities details below
+(e) According to the information and explanations given to us and on an overall examination of the Financial Statements of the Company, we report that the Company has taken funds from following entities and person on account of or to meet the obligations of its subsidiaries, associates or joint ventures as per details below:

 Nature of Fund Taken